 Published by the School of Business and Economics twice a year, Inspire is the School's bi-annual magazine featuring the latest news and developments at this leading centre of research and teaching in business, management, finance, information management and economics.
 It is designed to showcase the best of the research that's conducted by our academics, as well as the diversity of our enterprise activities and teaching, with student, staff and graduate profiles.

-Now out is issue 13 of Inspire with a special focus on health and wellbeing, with a special emphasis on mental health.
+Now out is issue 14 of Inspire with a special focus on Brexit.
 Articles included are:

 In addition, we are delighted to have as a special contributor in each issue economics graduate and award-winning journalist Jeff Prestridge, who in this issue writes about how the leave from the European Union is triggering a period of great political and economic uncertainty.

-Every magazine is available to read online via ISSUU or ordered as a print copy (SBE graduates living in the UK should receive a print copy automatically within a few weeks of each issue being printed), and the latest issue can also be downloaded as a PDF - Inspire Issue 13
+Every magazine is available to read online via ISSUU or ordered as a print copy (SBE graduates living in the UK should receive a print copy automatically within a few weeks of each issue being printed), and the latest issue can also be downloaded as a PDF: Inspire magazine Issue 14